Degree Programs Admissions Site

 Placement Testing Information

-· ACT scores within 5 years that are 22 or higher in the Reading or 18 or higher in English, and 22 or higher in the Math sections of the ACT test.
+· ACT scores within 5 years that are 22 or higher in the Reading or 18 or higher in English for English placement, and 22 or higher in the Math sections of the ACT test for math placement.

 · A grade of "C" or better in a college-level English, math, or computer literacy course is obtained, or